Brandon McInnis

 Brandon McInnis is an American voice actor and translator.
 He previously worked as a software engineer before pursuing a career as an actor after being convinced by his brother to do so.
-Some of his noteworthy roles include Finral in Black Clover, Yūta Hibiki in SSSS.Gridman, Gen Asagiri in Dr. Stone, Sir Nighteye in My Hero Academia, Kaguya-sama: Love Is War, and Gyutaro in Demon Slayer: Kimetsu no Yaiba.
+Some of his noteworthy roles include Finral in Black Clover, Yūta Hibiki in SSSS.Gridman, Gen Asagiri in Dr. Stone, Sir Nighteye in My Hero Academia, Tsubasa Tanuma in Kaguya-sama: Love Is War, and Gyutaro in Demon Slayer: Kimetsu no Yaiba.

 Biography

 In high school, Brandon McInnis did musical theater.
 However, at the time he did not pursue acting and instead graduated from college with a degree in Japanese.
 After working in Tokyo, he moved back to the United States to work as a software engineer.
 At the time, he had no plans of becoming an actor.
 However, his brother signed him up to audition for their town's local performance of Les Misérables, where he was eventually cast as a major character.
 After that, McInnis decided to pursue a career in acting.

 McInnis is openly bisexual and married to fellow voice actor J. Michael Tatum.